slizbethellis/test-gatsby-blog/src/pages/patterns/rosita.md

 This top-down shawl uses two ends of the same ball of self-striping lace yarn to break up the natural striping sequence of the yarn into a different striping pattern.
 Or you could try two different colors if your choice of self-striping yarn isn’t as high of contrast as the yarns used here.

 There are a total of eight edging charts to allow for making this shawl a custom size, but the Knitty pattern only includes two of the charts (for the sizes photographed), since the charts for this pattern are massive.
-Click [here](https://drive.google.com/open?id=1HkTYXcBGnGLsdpPVKBtHHDPrIEKgaANd) to download a PDF of all eight edging chart options.
+[PDF of all eight edging chart options](https://drive.google.com/open?id=1HkTYXcBGnGLsdpPVKBtHHDPrIEKgaANd)